Wednesday, May 20, 2009

 Key Words in Chapter Four

-- the freedoms we have to think and act without government interference or fear of unfair treatment.
+civil liberties - the freedoms we have to think and act without government interference or fear of unfair treatment.

 censorship - the banning of printed materials or films due to alarming or offensive ideas.